PatrikAAberg/dmce/README.md

 For larger traces than this one, something to try out is to pipe the results to less for easy view and search, like this:

     $ dmce-trace --numvars 5 --sourcewidth 80 -A 3 -B 2 -t --hl /tmp/dmcebuffer.bin /tmp/${USER}/dmce/dmce-examples/probe-references.log $(pwd) | less -r

+That's it!
+You should now be able to see the null-pointer bug at the end of execution.

 ## Configuration